MODULE 3 - Section 1

 • Letting the team to travel on their own

-That said, the primary elements to consider in terms of transportation are the team’s arrival/departure and in-community transportation.
+The primary elements to consider in terms of transportation are the team’s arrival/departure and in-community transportation.

 • Coach bus